TheScarfix/thescarfix.github.io/_pages/about.md

 I have a passion for computers, their architecture, software and more.

 I started my journey in Computer Engineering at Leibniz University Hannover, Germany.
+Currently I am doing an exchange year at the Tokyo Institute of Technology, taking part in the YSEP Researcher Program at Kise Laboratory.
 My expertise lies in FPGA and RISC-V.

-When I'm not working, I enjoy studying Japanese, playing video games and watching anime and movies.
+When I'm not studying, I enjoy studying Japanese, playing video games and watching anime and movies.

 ## Skills